jlegatheaux/cnss/README.md

 Network configuration is defined by a configuration file using simple commands to add nodes and links and their parameters, as well as special events that can be triggered at defined processing steps or time values.

+The real time progress of the simulation is driven by the time required to execute the nodes processing steps, therefore, nodes processing steps cannot execute blocking actions, which would block the simulator.
+Reading and writing local files is accdeptable as well as any other quick execution method calss, but using Java calls like Thread.sleep() or any kind of synchronization is fully discouraged.

 Next, packets, nodes, links and the configuration file are presented in more detail.

-### Packets
+## Packets

 Packets are objects of the class *Packet*.
-This class has several subclasses among which *DataPacket* and *ControlPacket* that represent differnet types of packets.
+This class has several subclasses among which *DataPacket* and *ControlPacket* that represent different types of packets.
 Data packets are sent and received by the ApplicationAlgorithm part of the nodes.
 Control packets are sent and received by the ApplicationAlgorithm part of the nodes.
+In fact, these two types of packets could also be understood as CNSS supporting two kinds of IP ports by analogy.
 Packets have several fields, namely:

 ```java
 protected int src;  // the initial sending node